zxdvd/blog/content/data_structure/hash table.md

     }
 ```

-The hash function should generate uniform output to reduce possibility of hash conflict.
+The hash function should generate uniform outputs to reduce possibility of hash conflict.
 And if it receives keys from untrusted source, the hash function should use some rand bytes
  as seed to avoid hash attack (attacker may construct keys that go to same bucket if hash
  result is determinable).

 ### rehash
-The undergound array of hash table always starts from a small size since it doesn't know
+The underground array of hash table always starts from a small size since it doesn't know
  how much data it will fill (a large one will waste memory).
 It's 8,16 or 32 sometimes.
  Use power of 2 so that the modular calculation is fast.
 As you fill more and more data,
  it must resize to a large table.
 Otherwise, too much key value pairs will go to same